akruszewski/gibl/manuscript/chapter1.md

 X> Come up with a table of functions such that:
 X>
 X> 1.
 The input is a number, and the output is a number X> 1.
-The input is a number, and the output is the name of employee in a company given that number
+The input is a number, and the output is the name of an employee in a company given that number

 X> ### Exercise 4
 X>